5 Foundations of Statistical Inference

 4. Compute the standard error of \(X\).

-5. Now create a random variable \(S\) that is the sum of your winnings after betting on green 1000 times.
-Hint: change the argument size
+5. Now create a random variable \(S_n\) that is the sum of your winnings after betting on green 1000 times.
+Hint: change the argument size and replace in your answer to exercise 2.
+Start your code by setting the seed to 1 with set.seed(1).

-9. Create a Monte Carlo simulation that generates 1,000 outcomes of \(S\).
+9. Create a Monte Carlo simulation that generates 1,000 outcomes of \(S_n\).
 Compute the average and standard deviation of the resulting list to confirm the results of 6 and 7.
-Start your code by setting the seed to 1 with set.seed(1)
+Start your code by setting the seed to 1 with set.seed(1).

 10. Now check your answer to 8 using the Monte Carlo result.